 - Why choose SPC Free Zone?

-Why now is the best time to start an import-export company in the UAE
+Why now is the best time to start an import-export business in Dubai, UAE

 While the UAE has been in the business of trading for centuries, now is a better time than ever to tap into its lucrative opportunities.
-In 2020, the total value of imports, exports and re-exports in the UAE amounted to a staggering AED 1.182trn.
-It’s no secret that the UAE boasts one of the fastest growing economies in the world and there’s now a huge demand for imported goods in Dubai.
+In 2020, the total value of imports, exports, and re-exports in the UAE amounted to a staggering AED 1.182trn.
+It’s no secret that the UAE boasts one of the fastest-growing economies in the world and there’s now a huge demand for imported goods in Dubai.
 Imports alone are projected to reach AED 890,000m this year.
-As well as rocketing demand, opening an import-export company in the UAE offers a wide array of benefits, such as:
+As well as rocketing demand, opening an import-export business in Dubai, UAE offers a wide array of benefits, such as:

 - A strategic location in the heart of the Middle East